TobyJChappell/CS_510_Midterm_Project/README.md

 ## Tests
 Tests are located in the **Tests** directory.
 The test checks to make sure the update function works correctly in **DonorSearch Aristotle.R**.

+## Report
+The report generation markdown file in addition to the generated report is located in the **Report** folder.